AnthonyTacquet/MeshCentral/README.md

 # Install
 Make sure you have the latest java installer installed (openJDK).

+## Ubuntu
+sudo apt install git
+sudo apt install openjdk-13-jdk

 Copy the folder Meshcentral/ to /home/$USER/
-So you would get /home/$USER/MeshCentral/...
+So you would get /home/$USER/MeshCentral/data/...

 When ready run the .jar file.
 You might need to give the file excecute permissions: sudo chmod 775 MeshCentral.jar